Frigade

 WalkMe is the same tour for every user.
 When you launch a flow, every user who matches the basic targeting gets the same modal overlay with the same steps.
 Users who already know what they're doing dismiss it.
 The ones who needed help on a different step never get it.

 Frigade does the opposite.
 Users can ask the Assistant a question whenever they're stuck and get walked through it on the spot.
 The Assistant also shows a Suggestion proactively when it sees someone is about to need help, scoped to the specific account state and the screen they're on.
-Either way, the walkthrough adapts to where the user actually is in the product, not a recording someone authored months ago.
+Either way, the walkthrough adapts to where the user is in the product, not a recording someone authored months ago.

 WalkMe is built for one rollout that fits everyone.
-Frigade is built around the user who's actually stuck right now.
+Frigade is built around the user who's stuck right now.

 Where Frigade is different.